 SSDI only covers total disabilities.
 That means:

 - Your disability has lasted (or is expected to last) for a year or more.
-Or, it’s expected to result in death.
+Or it’s expected to result in death.

 Social Security does not pay for short-term or partial disability.
 Your disability must be severe enough to keep you from working.
-The program assumes that workers can turn to other forms of assistance for short-term disabilities.
+The program assumes workers can turn to other forms of assistance for short-term disabilities.

 Substantial Gainful Activity